Wong Kar-wai: Beginnings (1980–1989)

-He soon began a screenwriting career, firstly with TV series and soap operas, such as Don't Look Now (1981), before progressing to film scripts.
-He worked as part of a team, contributing to a variety of genres including romance, comedy, thriller, and crime.
-Wong had little enthusiasm for these early projects, described by the film scholar Gary Bettinson as "occasionally diverting and mostly disposable", but continued to write throughout the 1980s on films including Just for Fun (1983), Rosa (1986), and The Haunted Cop Shop of Horrors (1987).
-He is credited with ten screenplays between 1982 and 1987, but claims to have worked on about fifty more without official credit.
+Wong soon began a screenwriting career, first on Hong Kong TV series and soap operas, such as Don't Look Now (1981), before progressing to film scripts.
+He worked as part of a team, contributing to various genres, including romance, comedy, thriller, and crime.
+Wong had little enthusiasm for these early projects, described by the film scholar Gary Bettinson as "occasionally diverting and mostly disposable", but continued to write throughout the 1980s on films including Just for Fun (1983), Rosa (1986), and The Haunted Cop Shop (1987).
+He is credited with ten screenplays between 1982 and 1987, but claims to have worked on about 50 more without official credit.
 Wong spent two years writing the screenplay for Patrick Tam's action film Final Victory (1987), for which he was nominated at the 7th Hong Kong Film Awards.

 By 1987 the Hong Kong film industry was at a peak, enjoying a considerable level of prosperity and productivity.
-New directors were needed to maintain this success, and – through his links in the industry – Wong was invited to become a partner on a new independent company, In-Gear, and given the opportunity to direct his own picture.
-Gangster films were popular at the time, in the wake of John Woo's highly-successful A Better Tomorrow (1986), and Wong decided to follow suit.
+New directors were needed to maintain this success, and through his links in the industry Wong was invited to become a partner on a new independent company, In-Gear, and given the opportunity to direct his own picture.
+Gangster films were popular at the time, in the wake of John Woo's highly successful A Better Tomorrow (1986), and Wong decided to follow suit.
 Specifically, unlike Hong Kong's other crime films, he chose to focus on young gangsters.
-The film, named As Tears Go By, tells the story of a conflicted youth who has to watch over his hot-headed friend.
+The film, As Tears Go By, tells the story of a conflicted youth who has to watch over his hot-headed friend.

-Because he was well acquainted with the producer, Alan Tang, Wong was given considerable freedom in the making of As Tears Go By.
+Because he was well acquainted with the producer, Alan Tang, Wong was given considerable freedom in making As Tears Go By.
 His cast included what he considered some of "the hottest young idols in Hong Kong": singer Andy Lau, Maggie Cheung, and Jacky Cheung.
 As Tears Go By was released in June 1988 and was popular with audiences.
 Several journalists named Wong among the "Hong Kong New Wave".
-While it was a conventional crime film, critic David Bordwell said that Wong "[stood] out from his peers by abandoning the kinetics of comedies and action movies in favour of more liquid atmospherics."
-As Tears Go By received no attention from Western critics upon its initial release, but it was selected to be screened during the Directors' Fortnight of the 1989 Cannes Film Festival.
+While it was a conventional crime film, critic David Bordwell wrote that Wong "stands out from his peers by abandoning the kinetics of comedies and action movies in favour of more liquid atmospherics."
+As Tears Go By received no attention from Western critics upon its release, but was selected to be screened during the Directors' Fortnight of the 1989 Cannes Film Festival.